Learn how to deal with failure in business from Walt Disney, Bill Gates, Abraham Lincoln, JK Rowling, Steve Jobs, and Michael Jordan.

 In an unbalanced state of mind, we are prone to make decisions entirely based on emotions.
 It is because these decisions make us feel comfortable.

-A failure in business whether small or big weakens the capacity to think wisely and take rational decisions.
+A failure in business whether small or big weakens the capacity to think wisely and make rational decisions.

 In such a state of mind, an individual is vulnerable to take emotional decisions.